How to Be Camera Ready for Set

 Makeup

-Don’t forget about your nails.
-While gels and acrylics are popular contemporary styles, they won’t work for period and even some modern roles.
+When it comes to nails, while gels and acrylics are popular contemporary styles, they won't work for period and even some modern roles.
 In their job posts and messages, Casting Directors will often include any nail requirements, but if you are unsure if your gels/acrylics work for a role, please ask the Casting Director before accepting an offer of work.

 Hair